ymitsos/FortiGate-AP-HA/README.md

       set unicast-hb-peerip 10.0.3.4
     end

-Now you will need to apply the license unless you are using PAYG licensing.
+Next, apply the license unless using PAYG licensing.
 To apply BYOL licenses, first register the licenses with http://support.fortinet.com and download the .lic files.
-Note, these files may not work until 30 minutes after they're initially created.
+Note, these files may not work until 30 minutes after initially created.

-Next, connect via HTTPS to both FortiGates via their management addresses and upload a unique license file to each.
+Next, connect via HTTPS to both FortiGates via their management addresses and upload unique license files for each.

-Once, licensed and rebooted, you can proceed to configure the Azure settings to enable the cluster IP and route table failover:
+Once, licensed and rebooted, you can proceed to configure the optional Azure settings to enable the cluster IP and/or route table failover.
+With this particular architecture, configuring the following is most likely *unnecessary*.
+However, in some scenarios, it may be useful to failover a public IP and/or route table in addition to using the load balancers.
+The following is a sample configuration:

 For FortiGate A (Most of this config will be specific to your environment and so must be modified):